cosmos/cosmos-sdk/tools/cosmovisor/README.md

 *Note: If new versions of the application are not set up to run in-place store migrations, migrations will need to be run manually before restarting `cosmovisor` with the new binary.
 For this reason, we recommend applications adopt in-place store migrations.*

-*Note: Only the last two versions (v1.3.0 & v1.5.0) of cosmovisor are actively developed/maintained.
-Older versions are longer maintained and is recommended not to be used.*
+*Note: Only the last version of cosmovisor are actively developed/maintained.*

+*Warning: Versions prior to v1.0.0 have a vulnerability that could lead to a DDOS.
+Please upgrade to the latest version.*

 ## Contributing